 An automated system administered by the Company's transfer agent will tabulate votes cast at the Meeting.
 A quorum is required to transact business at the Meeting.
-A majority of the outstanding shares of Common Stock entitled to vote shall constitute a quorum.
+A majority of the outstanding shares of Common Stock entitled to vote, present or represented by proxy, shall constitute a quorum.
 Abstentions and broker non-votes will be counted for purposes of determining whether a quorum is present.
 The voting standard with respect to the election of directors is a majority of the votes cast, and the voting standard with respect to each proposal other than the election of directors is a majority of the shares of Common Stock present online or by proxy at the Meeting and entitled to vote.
 Abstentions will have no impact on the election of directors but will count as a vote against each of the other proposals.
 Broker non-votes will not be counted for purposes of determining whether a proposal has been approved.
-The Board recommends you vote "FOR" all of the director nominees and proposals to be voted on at the Meeting.
+The Board recommends you vote "FOR" each of the director nominees named in Proposal 1, and "FOR" Proposals 2 and 4, and 1 YEAR for Proposal 3.
 Proxies solicited by the Board will be voted in accordance with the Board's recommendations unless stockholders specify in their proxies to the contrary.

-Please note that if you are a beneficial stockholder (i.e., you hold your shares through a broker, bank or other nominee) and do not provide specific voting instructions to the organization that holds your shares, that organization is not authorized to vote your shares (resulting in a "broker non-vote") on any proposal other than the ratification of the Company's independent registered public accounting firm and even then we are aware that some brokers, banks and nominees are choosing not to exercise such voting authority.
+Please note that if you are a beneficial stockholder (i.e., you hold your shares through a broker, bank or other nominee) and do not provide specific voting instructions to the organization that holds your shares, that organization is not authorized to vote your shares (resulting in a "broker non-vote") on any proposal other than proposals deemed "routine" by the NYSE, if any, and even then we are aware that some brokers, banks and nominees are choosing not to exercise such voting authority.
 Accordingly, we encourage you to vote your shares promptly.